 - Mass Effect goes all over the place.
 A few guns, like the Revenant Light Machine Gun, the Predator pistol, and the Tempest submachine gun, have iron sights.
 Many others, such as the Avenger, Mattock, and Vindicator assault rifles, as well as all the sniper rifles, have internally integrated scopes clearly visible on their model.
 However, most guns just don't have any sort of sight or scope at all.
 As a general rule of thumb, human-made weapons have them and alien ones don't.

 - Battlefield played this straight with Battlefield 1942 and Vietnam, where anything without a scope just had a generic zoom mode.
-Averted for most weapons from Battlefield 2 onwards.
+Averted for most weapons from Battlefield 2 onwards (which had one interesting variation where the front sight of the USMC Spec Ops' M4 would disappear when looking through the attached red dot sight).